grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 ssh-rsa KEY_VALUE USERNAME [_FILENAME_]
 ```

-Use descriptive words and phrases when including placeholders.
-Try to avoid using X or XXX.
-In Markdown, put a backtick followed by an asterisk in front and an asterisk followed by a backtick in front.
-For example, (*`A_PLACEHOLDER`*).
+Use descriptive words and phrases when including placeholders, and avoid using X or XXX.
+In Markdown, in front of a placeholder, use an asterisk followed by a backtick.
+At the end of the placeholder, use a backtick followed by an asterisk.

+ For example: *`A_PLACEHOLDER`*.

 For more information about formatting command lines, see [Document command-line syntax](https://developers.google.com/style/code-syntax) from Google.